Air Pollution Control Program Support (66.001)

 Applicant Eligibility

-Any Municipal, Intermunicipal, State, Federally Recognized Indian Tribe, or Interstate or Intertribal agency with legal responsibility for appropriate air pollution planning, development and establishment of air pollution control activities and operation of activities for grant support provided such organization furnishes funds for the current year that are equal to or in excess of its recurrent expenditures for the previous year for its air pollution program. the determination of expenditures is subject to decisions based on provisions of the Clean Air Act and applicable grant regulations.
-This program is available to each State, territory and possession of the U.S., including the District of Columbia.
+Municipal, Intermunicipal, State, Federally Recognized Indian Tribe, or Interstate or Intertribal with legal responsibility for appropriate air pollution planning, development, establishment, implementation, and maintenance of Clean Air Act air pollution control activities, including management of grant support for those activities, provided such organization furnishes funds for the current year that are equal to or in excess of its recurrent expenditures for the previous year for its approved section 105 air pollution control program.
+The determination of expenditures is subject to decisions based on provisions of the Clean Air Act and applicable grant regulations.
+This program is available to each state, territory and possession of the U.S., including the District of Columbia.
+For certain competitive funding opportunities under this assistance listing, the Agency may limit eligibility to compete to a number or subset of eligible applicants consistent with the Agency's Assistance Agreement Competition Policy

 Beneficiary Eligibility